StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19-Maldoc2/Mal_option.png">
 </p>
-<h3> Powershell Backdoor (PowerShell/NukeSped)</h3>
+<h3>Powershell Backdoor (PowerShell/NukeSped)</h3><a name="Power"></a>
-<h6> Now, see the Windows version, this use Powershell language for the backdoor, the first bloc of the malware is the global values for the configuration, list of URL to contact and control values.</h6>
+<h6>Now, see the Windows version, this use Powershell language for the backdoor, the first bloc of the malware is the global values for the configuration, list of URL to contact and control values.</h6>

 ``` powershell
 $global:breakvalue=1